-The 2021 Annual Junior Science & Humanities Tennessee Regional will be tentatively held on Thursday-Friday, March 4-5, 2021.
-The location of the 2021 event is to be determined.
+The 2021 Annual Junior Science & Humanities Tennessee Regional will be held on Thursday-Friday, March 4-5, 2021.
+The 2021 event will be hosted online via a virtual platform.
 More details will be released and posted on this website once they become available.

 For a look at the 2020 event, which was held in March 2020 at the Crown Plaza Knoxville and University of Tennessee, Knoxville campus, please see the 2020 program by clicking here.